Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

-The predicted standard free energy of binding is therefore $\Delta G^\circ_\text{bind} = -5.6 \pm 0.2$ kcal/mol, which compares favorably with the experimentally reported value of -5.44~kcal/mol.\cite{Merski2013} This system constitutes an easy case, where fixed-lambda sampling of the fixed-charge CHARMM force field comes very close to the experimental value, however, lambda-ABF reaches this accurate result faster than fixed-lambda sampling with BAR free energy estimation.
+The predicted standard free energy of binding is therefore $\Delta G^\circ_\text{bind} = -5.6 \pm 0.2$ kcal/mol, which compares favorably with the experimentally reported value of -5.44~kcal/mol.\cite{Merski2013} This system constitutes an easy case, where fixed-$\lambda$ sampling of the fixed-charge CHARMM force field comes very close to the experimental value, however, lambda-ABF reaches this accurate result faster than fixed-$\lambda$ sampling with BAR free energy estimation.